Oxaichiko/Oxaichiko/README.md

 🌱 Currently I am study in Machine Learning Path in Bangkit 2022\
 💬 I am interested in Machine Learning, Data Science, Mathematic, and Technopreneur\
-📫 If you interest to get to know with me, please connect with me in [Linkedin] (https://www.linkedin.com/in/insyiraah-oxaichiko-arissinta-36a9a7192/)
+📫 If you interest to get to know with me, please connect with me in my  <a href="https://www.linkedin.com/in/insyiraah-oxaichiko-arissinta-36a9a7192/">LinkedIn</a>

 ### Github Statistic
 <p align="left">